 The American Optometric Association reports that most people move through the process of diagnosis to legal blindness in about 10 years, but this is very much an estimate.
 Taking care of your health, using vitamins, and following the advice of your doctor may all be vital in helping you to slow this progression.

 Your vision may change in fits and starts rather than shifting gradually.
 As the Foundation Fighting Blindness puts it, your vision may be stable between visits with your doctor, but that does not mean that the condition is reversing.
-That isn't part of the condition, but it can mean that you are doing a good job of keeping rapid deterioration from taking hold.
+That is not part of the condition, but it can mean that you are doing a good job of keeping rapid deterioration from taking hold.

 There are some forms of macular degeneration that can cause a rapid deterioration of vision, unfortunately.
 These wet forms of macular degeneration involve the growth of blood vessels deep within the eye, and when those vessels leak or burst, they cause rapid loss of vision.
 According to The American Journal of Managed Care, some people lose their sight within days of experiencing symptoms.